iamlemec/speedcam/README.md

 ```bash
 python3 tracker.py stream --src CAMERA
 ```
 There are a bunch of options you can use to tweak the algorithm if you look at the `Tracker` constructor in `tracker.py`.
+In particular, if the display window is large and the framerate seems low, you might add something like `--size 640x480`.

 You can also directly use the Python interface with something like this
 ```python